rwth-acis/las2peer/README.md

     ant compile_all

-2. run the starter script with bin/start_node.sh -s 9001 -
+2. run the starter script with bin/start_node.sh(/bat) -s 9001 -

-3. a) add an additional node to the net with bin/start_node.sh -s 9002 127.0.0.1:9001

-3. b) add an additional node hosted at another machine with bin/start_node.sh -s 9001 IP_OF_THE_FIRST_MACHINE:9001
+3. add an additional node hosted at another machine with bin/start_node.sh(/bat) -s 9001 IP_OF_THE_FIRST_MACHINE:9001

 If you want to execute test methods at the nodes just put their names as additional command line parameters to the start_node.sh script like
-    bin/start_node.sh -s 9001 - uploadAgents waitALittle waitALittle searchEve
+    bin/start_node.sh(/bat) -s 9001 - uploadAgents waitALittle waitALittle searchEve
-and for the second node
+and for a second node
-    bin/start_node.sh -s 9002 127.0.0.1:9001 waitALittle fetchAgent registerEve
+    bin/start_node.sh(/bat) -s 9002 IP_OF_THE_FIRST_MACHINE:9001 waitALittle fetchAgent registerEve

-More informations about existing test methods can be found in the Java Docs in the documentation of the i5.las2peer.testing.L2pNodeLauncher class.
+More informations about existing test methods can be found in the JavaDoc of the i5.las2peer.testing.L2pNodeLauncher class.
 Basically you can use all public (non-static) methods of the class.

 You can find detailed log files for each node in the directory testing/log afterwards.